 One of the most exciting avenues for combating aging involves telomere extension-the process of lengthening or maintaining telomeres to preserve cellular function.
-This can be achieved through the activation of telomerase, an enzyme that adds repetitive DNA sequences to the ends of chromosomes, counteracting the shortening of telomeres.
+This can be achieved through the activation of telomerase, an enzyme that adds repetitive DNA sequences to the ends chromosomes, counteracting of shortening of telomeres.
 In some organisms, telomerase activity is naturally high, which allows for longer lifespans and greater regenerative capacity.